-The security-constraint schema provides the ability to enumerate (including by omission) the HTTP protocol methods to which the protection requirements defined in a security-constraint apply.
-When HTTP methods are enumerated within a security-constraint, the protections defined by the constraint apply only to the methods established by the enumeration.
-We refer to the HTTP methods that are not established by the enumeration as "uncovered" HTTP methods.
-Uncovered HTTP methods are NOT protected at all request URLs for which a url-pattern of the security-constraint is a best match.
+The security-constraint schema provides the ability to enumerate the HTTP methods to which the protection requirements defined in a security-constraint apply.
+When HTTP methods are enumerated within a security-constraint, the protections defined by the constraint apply only to the methods included in the enumeration.
+We refer to the HTTP methods that are not included in the enumeration as "uncovered" HTTP methods because requests using those methods are NOT subject to the security-constraint for all request URLs for which a url-pattern of the security-constraint is a best match.